 Tip #1: Get inspired before you shop for clothes

-Before you head out to the plaza stores and buy clothes, have some fun making sure you know what you’re looking to buy.
+Before you visit Burlington Mall and buy clothes, have some fun making sure you know what you’re looking to buy.
 If you’re going to be a guest at a wedding, for example, search online for ideas in wedding guest fashions.
 You’ll find plenty of inspiration on sites like Pinterest or those belonging to fashion magazines.
 Be sure to keep detailed notes, or even photos, of items you like.

 Tip #2: Make a shopping list